 - hoot (v.)

-- "to call or shout in disapproval or scorn," c.1600, probably related to or from huten, "to shout, call out" (c.1200), probably ultimately imitative.
+- "to call or shout in disapproval or scorn," c.1600, probably related to or a variant of Middle English houten, huten "to shout, call out" (c.1200), probably ultimately imitative.
 First used of bird cries, especially that of the owl, mid-15c.
 Related: Hooted; hooting.
 As a noun from mid-15c.
 Meaning "a laugh, something funny" is first recorded 1942.
 Slang sense of "smallest amount or particle" (The hoot you don't give when you don't care) is from 1891.

 "A dod blasted ole fool!" answered the captain, who, till now, had been merely an amused on-looker.
 "Ye know all this rumpus wont do nobuddy a hoot o' good--not a hoot." ["Alonge Traverse Shores," Traverse City, Michigan, 1891]